Report on a Visit to the Catacombs of Venosa of August 2, 2016

 What is documented is that from May 18-May 29, 1980, the excavators freed up seven parallel galleries and a number of connecting corridors.
 A “smattering of late Roman and Byzantine pottery, and many broken pieces of ceramic sealing slabs from the catacombs” (Meyers, 1983: 33) was sorted from the debris, as well as larger quantities of Medieval and early Modern materials, but the analysis of these finds, as well as the continuation of the dig for another season, were put on hold indefinitely.
 The site thus became an open invitation to more looting (Colafemmina, 2003: 316).

-At long last, in 1984, the Venosa catacomb site was expropriated (Lavorano: 208).
+At long last, in 1984, the Venosa catacomb site was expropriated from the Lauridia estate (Lavorano: 208).
 Paradoxically, at that time, it seems to have gone into another long hibernation, first because of lingering concerns about damage from the 1980 earthquake and then with a “definitive closure” to all visitors in 1995 (Remollino: 2007).
 Even Colafemmina, it is said, was forbidden entry.
-A report around the year 2000 included the Venosa catacombs among the monuments in Basilicata in a generally precarious state, not only from structural weaknesses but also because of geomorphic, geological and hydrological factors (Lazzari).
-The study found earth tremors and land use responsible for much of the structural damage in area cavities, and a weakening of the ceilings of the galleries due to water infiltration.
+A report around the year 2000 included the Venosa catacombs among the monuments in Basilicata in a generally precarious state, not only from structural weaknesses but also because of geomorphic, geological, and hydrological factors (Lazzari).
+The study found earth tremors and land use responsible for much of the damage, with the weakening of the ceilings of the galleries also due to water infiltration.
 In short, the stability of the catacomb – which in substance consists of elongated cavities in a granular, and therefore powdery volcanic rock – depends on what surrounds it.
-In the decade that followed, until 2011, the Venosa catacombs were almost always being worked on, first with a grant of euro 5,681,000 by the Ministero per i beni e le attività culturali and later with state lottery funds (fondi Lotto L. 32/92).
+In the decade that followed, until 2011, the Venosa catacombs were almost always being worked on, first with a grant of E. 5,681,000 by the Ministero per i beni e le attività culturali and later with state lottery funds (fondi Lotto L. 32/92).
 As I was able to witness during my visit, the results have transformed the site.
 But whether or not our knowledge can be equally enhanced will depend on much needed comprehensive site survey and evaluation.
-Only then will the great labor bestowed on this soil bear ripe fruits.
+Only then will the great labor bestowed on this soil be fruitful and multiply the forgotten remains.

 A. Califano describes an anthill of people pushing their way into the catacomb for its inauguration on October 21, 2007 (2014).
 Fortunately, this seems to be an exception.
-The site can accommodate groups of perhaps 15-20 individuals at a time (I am not sure if a limit is officially imposed).
+Given its hypogeal setting, the site can accommodate groups of perhaps 15-20 individuals at a time (I am not sure if a limit is officially imposed).
 Even these numbers would be difficult to monitor.
 The investment, then, in stabilizing the site, will probably never generate large amounts of tourism.
 With that in mind, and in consideration of the data presented above, I offer these suggestions:

 - That the FBCI obtain from the Soprintendenza Archeologica, Belle Arti e Paesaggio della Basilicata copies of all excavation documents (giornali di scavo, reports, graphs, photographs, other data) of the work in the Venosa catacombs to have on file in the Centro Bibliografico UCEI in Rome, which already has some reports (those of Dr. Leo Levi, Ing.
 Lello Anav and Dr. Silvestro Lazzari, correspondence with World Jewish Congress, etc.).